 It turns out there are quite a few scooters which are good for travelling with.
 Our JD bug is looking a little tired now so we may invest in another one.

 Amy (the bear)

-Amy is an important member of our travelling family and Roobs absolutely adores her.
+Amy is an important member of our digital nomad family and Roobs absolutely adores her.
 (If your kid has a friend who is about to move away or travel then take note as this was the very BEST present my daughter received before leaving).

 Roobs was over the moon when they gave her Amy and the Build-A-Bear helps her to feel connected and comforted as her friends really do mean a lot to her.

-We decided that we both wanted to keep up some form of exercise whilst travelling so we needed to bring some sports gear – namely trainers and sports clothes.
+We decided that we both wanted to keep up some form of exercise whilst being location independent so we needed to bring some sports gear – namely trainers and sports clothes.
 I found a netball team in Valencia and have been training with them whilst here and Dan knew he still wanted to run and play football.

 We’re both really glad we packed them because although the trainers are bulky we both feel the benefits of trying to keep fit.
 We also carry a yoga mat and Exercise Band which pack up really small.

 What can I say?
-Dan loves his smoothies.
+We love smoothies.
 Yup most mornings start with a green concoction, usually spinach and whatever local fruit we can find.
 Roobs isn’t so keen but still reluctantly has a glass because daddy tells her to!
 It is bulky and heavy but we have found it to be really useful everywhere we go.
 (In case you don’t know what a NutriBullet is, it’s a blender.
 An awesome blender!)

 I researched portable keyboards for AGES, debating about whether we should get a big one and pay to take it as extra baggage or not.